-University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities and UCAR member institutions.
+University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities.
 The emphasis is on extensive projects that are beyond the scope of university computing centers.
 There are three primary eligibility criteria.

 Atmospheric science attempts to understand the total behavior of the earth's fluid envelope on all scales ranging from microscopic processes to global motions.
 Since this system is bounded by the oceans and solid earth and driven primarily by solar radiation, some areas of ocean science, solid earth science, solar physics, and astrophysics are included.

-A prime mission of CISL is to support atmospheric science at U.S. universities and UCAR member institutions.
+A prime mission of CISL is to support atmospheric science at U.S. universities.
 Eligibility has been extended to include certain other U.S. educational institutions and non-profit research organizations.
 Eligible researchers incur no costs for the use of CISL resources.
 CISL normally does not support research groups in federal agencies.